Tailormap/tailormap-viewer/README.md

 This runs Tailormap on http://localhost:8080/ together with a PostgreSQL container to store configuration.
 The port (and other options) can be changed by copying `.env.template` to `.env` and changing the variables (or use the `--env-file <file>` argument).
-Tailormap will only accept connections from the loopback interface.
+Tailormap will only accept connections from the loopback interface, unless you set `LISTEN_ADDRESS=0.0.0.0` in the env-file.

 Remove the Tailormap stack using `docker compose down` (add `-v` to remove the volume with the database).